dawnnafus/RTHM/references.md

 2. Heart rate data collected with Fitbit health monitors.
 3. Other symptoms and blood oxygen data come from participant recordings.
 Blood oxygen levels recorded with a [pulse oximeter](https://en.wikipedia.org/wiki/Pulse_oximetry).

-All data is aggregated/ summarized by the hour.
+All data is aggregated or summarized by the hour.

 ## References